centrifugal/centrifuge/README.md

 * Fast and optimized for low-latency communication with thousands of client connections.
 See [benchmark](https://centrifugal.github.io/centrifugo/misc/benchmark/)
 * WebSocket with JSON or binary Protobuf protocol
 * SockJS polyfill library support for browsers where WebSocket not available (JSON only)
-* Built-in horizontal scalability with Redis PUB/SUB, Redis sharding, Sentinel for HA
+* Built-in horizontal scalability with Redis PUB/SUB, consistent Redis sharding, Sentinel and Redis Cluster for HA
 * Possibility to register custom PUB/SUB broker, history and presence storage implementations
 * Native authentication over HTTP middleware or JWT-based
 * Bidirectional asynchronous message communication and RPC calls